 Domain Name Registration

-A domain name is the URL (Universal Reference Locator) that the Internet uses to find specific webpages on the Internet.
-It’s also known as your Web address.
+A domain name is the friendly naming system for giving addresses to websites on the Internet.
 Every church should have one even if you do not currently have an active website.

 A couple of things to keep in mind about domain name registration.
 First, keep it as short and simple as possible.
 Obviously, there are a lot of First UMCs out there, and “fumc.org” is already taken by some lucky church.
 So, you will have to be a bit creative in adding to the “FUMC” name to find a domain that is not already registered.
 Generally, if you add your city to the church name, you can locate a unique domain name to register.

-Secondly, you want a “*.org” suffix if at all possible.
-The “*.org” domain is for organizations and non-profits.
-A “*.com” is for commercial industry or businesses.
-Now, it’s not a bad thing to be a “*.com” but some people will automatically assume your church address is a “*.org” since they know this suffix is meant for non-profit organizations.
-That said, if the “*.com” and “*.org” and “*.net” as well as all other suffixes are available, buy them.
+Secondly, you want a “.org” TLD (Top Level Domain) if at all possible.
+The “.org” TLD is for organizations and non-profits.
+A “.com” is for commercial industry or businesses.
+Now, it’s not a bad thing to be a “.com” but some people will automatically assume your church address is a “.org” since they know this TLD is meant for non-profit organizations.
+That said, if the “.com” and “.org” and “.net” as well as all other TLDs are available (such as ".church"), buy them.

 Why?
-Because people might type it in by mistake; and if someone else owns the other suffix, they will end up at someone else’s site.
-You can apply a re-direct or domain forwarding to the other suffix address so that no matter what someone types at the end of your Web address, they will end up at your website.
+Because people might type it in by mistake; and if someone else owns the other TLD, they will end up at someone else’s site.
+You can apply a re-direct or domain forwarding to the other TLD address so that no matter what someone types at the end of your web address, they will end up at your website.